xakraz/k8s-workshops/1/README.md

 > Notes01:
 > --
 >
-> Rememeber the password in Secret section
+> Rememeber the password in Secret section ;)
 >

 > Note02:
 > --
 >
-> Notice the SERVICE discovery in k8s with DNS convention:
+> Notice the `SERVICE` discovery in k8s with DNS convention:
 >
 > * `<service_name>.<namespace>.svc.<cluster_domain_name>`
 >